 Three years earlier:

-/ S H A N N O N / I had just graduated from college, and jobs were scarce.
-In my senior year I interned with ZNN, the cable news channel, working evenings and weekends, and I must have I impressed someone, because they offered me a job.
-It was definitely entry-level, and a bit of a sham: thirty-five hours a week, which they called part-time, so they didn't have to pay benefits.
-But it was a foot in the door, network experience that would look good on my resume.
+S H A N N O N : : : I had just graduated from college, and jobs were scarce.
+In my senior year I interned with ZNN, the cable news channel, working evenings and weekends, and I guess I impressed someone, because they offered me a job.
+It was entry-level, and a bit of a sham: thirty-five hours a week, which they called part-time, so they didn't have to pay benefits.
+But it was a foot in the door, network experience that would at least look good on my resume.

-[ M A R K ] When I graduated, I returned to my little home town, and spent a year at the small TV station there.
-On a trip to the big city to visit a college buddy, I applied at ZNN.
+M A R K : : : When I graduated, I returned to my little home town, and spent a year at the small TV station there.
+On a trip to the big city to visit a college buddy, on a whim I applied at ZNN.
 I couldn't believe it when they offered me a position.
-It wasn't much, I did a great deal more at my little station back home, and it didn't pay shit, but it was an "in," and I snapped it up.
+It didn't pay shit, but it was an "in," and I snapped it up.

 The idea of moving to the city was overwhelming.
-Everything cost more, distances were huge, it took forever to get anywhere, and I didn't know anybody.
-The one good thing was, I had gotten back together with my high school sweetheart, and she was going to make the move with me.
-At the last minute, however, she got cold feet and bailed on me, so I hit the city alone.
+Everything cost more, and distances were huge.
+It took forever to get anywhere, and I didn't know anybody.
+The one good thing was, I had gotten back together with my high school sweetheart, and she was going to move with me.
+At the last minute, however, she got cold feet and bailed, so I hit the city alone.

-* H O L L Y * I had worked at ZNN for several months, and it was a great job, except for the pay - my paychecks were decimated by rent and car payment.
+H O L L Y : : : I had worked at ZNN for a few months, and it was a great job, except for the pay -- my paychecks were decimated by rent and car payment.
 To save money, I brown-bagged lunch.
-At first I just ate at my desk, but it didn't take me long to realize what a bad idea that was: while I sat there, it looked like I was on the clock, so I was constantly interrupted.
-The building had a huge atrium with a food court, with dozens of tables, because the network encouraged tourist visits and school field trips, so I started taking my lunch down there.
+At first I just ate at my desk, but it didn't take long to realize what a bad idea that was: while I sat there, it looked like I was on the clock, so I was constantly interrupted.
+The network encouraged tourist visits and school field trips, so the building had a huge atrium with a food court, with dozens of tables.
+I started taking my lunch down there.

-~ J A S O N ~ The food court was great, but of course everyone breaks for lunch around noon, so it was a constant struggle to find a seat.
-Every day it was the same thing: I'd hover around the edges, looking for a place to sit, competing with dozens of others doing the same thing.
+J A S O N : : : The food court was great, but of course everyone breaks for lunch around noon, so it was always crowded.
+Every day it was the same ordeal: I'd hover around the edges, looking for a place to sit, competing with dozens of others doing the same thing.

-I saw a lady leaving her table, and made a beeline for it.
-I got there at the same moment as a really cute girl, also wearing a ZNN employee badge.
-I'd been waiting for fifteen minutes, my food was getting cold, and I really wanted to sit and eat, but I was raised to defer to ladies, so I said, "Go ahead, I'll get the next one."
+One day I had waited a particularly long time, and my food was getting cold.
+I saw a lady vacating her table, and made a beeline for it.
+I arrived simultaneously with a really cute girl, wearing a ZNN employee badge just like mine.
+I really wanted to sit and eat, but I was raised to defer to ladies, so I said, "Go ahead, I'll get the next one."